Cyenia/DutyAnnouncer/README.md

-# ContentDiscovery
+# DutyAnnouncer

-ContentDiscovery is a XIVLauncher/Dalamud plugin.\
+DutyAnnouncer is a XIVLauncher/Dalamud plugin.\
-ContentDiscovery sends a message to the chat when a content is entered, with the name of the content
+DutyAnnouncer sends a message to the chat when a content is entered, with the name of the content